Marc Pubill: Almería

 On 9 August 2023, Pubill signed a six-year contract with UD Almería in the top tier.
+He scored his first La Liga goal in a 1–1 away draw with Granada on 18 February 2024.
 He was a regular starter during his first season at the club, suffering relegation.

 Atlético Madrid

 On 22 July 2025, Atlético Madrid announced that they had reached an agreement with Almería for the transfer of Pubill.
 He signed a five-year contract.
+He scored his first goal for the club in a 5–1 away defeat against Villarreal on the final matchday of the 2025–26 season.

 International career

-Pubill represented Spain at under-19 level, receiving his first call up to the side in October 2021.
+Pubill represented Spain at under-19 level, receiving his first call-up to the side in October 2021.